suzannemichie/UofTDSI_BuildingSoftware_SMC2324/BS_Hwk3/SMC_GitHubAPI_PythonPKG/README.md

 # UofTDSI_BuildingSoftware_SMC2324
-This is a Python package created for Assignment 3 as part of the for the UofT DSI Building Software course 23/24.
+This is a Python package was created for Assignment 3 as part of the UofT DSI Building Software course 23/24.
 It was completed by Suzanne Chalambalacis.

 ## Folder Structure: